Estimated Time to Read: 7 minutes

 - Caucus Vote Requirement: According to the rules of the Texas House Republican Caucus, Republican members are required to participate in a caucus vote to select the Republican nominee for Speaker before the full House vote.
 This internal vote is often binding, meaning that the selected nominee becomes the Republican candidate for Speaker during the official House vote.

 - Voting Threshold: The nominee for Speaker within the Republican Caucus must be selected by two-thirds of caucus members during the first two rounds of voting.
 Voting can take multiple rounds.
-If a candidate is not selected in the first two rounds, the coating threshold dropes to three-fifths of the caucus membership.
+If a candidate is not selected in the first two rounds, the counting threshold drops to three-fifths of the caucus membership.

 - Binding Agreement: In recent sessions, the Texas House Republican Caucus has implemented a rule that binds all caucus members to support the caucus-chosen nominee during the official House vote for Speaker.
 This agreement is intended to prevent division within the party and ensure a united front during the Speaker election.